alkohout/alkohout.github.io/_posts/2025-03-27-data_analysis.md

           However, during three large wave events, we found that significant wave heights did not decay exponentially, enabling large waves to persist deep into the pack ice.
 	  See Figure 1 for an example of these two cases.
           To demonstrate the consistency of this, for our whole data record, we calculated the decay rate of the significant wave height between wave buoys, dHs/dx, where Hs is the significant wave height and x the distance between buoys.
-	  We present this data in the form of a boxplot, where we observe that the magnitude of dHs/dx increases almost perfectly linearly with Hs until Hs reaches 3 m, as we would expect for exponentially decaying waves as show in the calm plot in Figure 1.
+	  We present this data in the form of a boxplot (Figure 2), where we observe that the magnitude of dHs/dx increases almost perfectly linearly with Hs until Hs reaches 3 m, as we would expect for exponentially decaying waves as show in the calm plot in Figure 1.
           <figure class="img-left" style="max-width: 20%">
               <img src="/assets/images/wave_decay_boxplot.png"
                    alt="Wave decay plots">